mlewis7127/qldbguide/content/docs/introduction/getting-started.md

 CREATE INDEX ON table (field)
 {{< /codeblock  >}}

 ![Create Table through Console](/images/qldb-create-table-console.png)

 {{< spacer >}}

-## Serverless Framework
+## Using AWS CLI

+You can create a ledger directly via the AWS Command Line Interface (CLI), using the `createLedger` call.
+With this, you must specify a ledger name and a permissions mode.
+The only permissions mode currently supported is `ALLOW_ALL`.

+{{< codeblock "language-shell" >}}
+aws qldb create-ledger --name qldb-guide --permissions-mode ALLOW_ALL
+{{< /codeblock  >}}

+When you create a ledger, deletion protection is enabled by default.
+This is a feature in QLDB that prevents ledgers from being deleted by any user.
+You can disable deletion protection on ledger creation by using the `--no-deletion-protection` parameter.

+Optionally, you can also specify tags to attach to your ledger.

+> **NOTE**: There is no current way to create a table or index through the AWS CLI

+{{< spacer >}}

+## Using AWS CloudFormation

+There is CloudFormation support for creating a QLDB ledger, but not for creating a table or index.

+> **NOTE**: There is no current way to create a table or index through the AWS CLI or CloudFormation

-One way to ensure that any tables or indexes are created at the same time as the ledger is to use a `custom resource` in CloudFormation.
-Custom resources allow you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update or delete stacks.
+To ensure that any required tables or indexes are created at deployment time, along with the ledger, you can use a `custom resource` in CloudFormation.
+Custom resources allows you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update or delete a stack.

-A simple demo project has been put together to supplement this guide which can be found at [QLDB Simple Demo](https://github.com/AWS-South-Wales-User-Group/qldb-simple-demo).

 QLDB is a fully serverless database.
 The code examples throughout this guide use AWS Lambda to integrate with QLDB.
 Many frameworks exist for building serverless applications such as AWS SAM and Serverless Framework.
-The sample project has been created using Serverless Framework.
-This allows you to use CloudFormation in a `resources` section.
-The following is a snippet from the `serverless.yml` file

-QLDB is a fully serverless database, and it is likely that many people will use AWS Lambda to integrate with it.
-Many frameworks exist for building serverless applications such as AWS SAM and the Serverless Framework.
+It is strongly recommended to use an abstraction framework on top of CloudFormation for deploying QLDB as part of a serverless application.

+{{< spacer >}}

+### Using AWS SAM

+The [AWS Serverless Application Model (SAM)](https://aws.amazon.com/serverless/sam/) is an open-source framework for building serverless applications.
+It provides shorthand syntax to express functions, APIs, databases, and event source mappings.

-Serverless Framework allows you to use CloudFormation in a `resources` section.
-The example below creates a QLDB ledger whilst calling a custom resource to create a table and create an index.
+AWS SAM templates are an extension of AWS CloudFormation templates.
+The following snippet from an AWS SAM template shows the creation of a QLDB ledger, a custom resource to create a table which is dependent upon the ledger being created first, and a custom resource to create an index which is dependent upon the table being created.

+{{< codeblock  "language-yaml" >}}
+Resources:

+  QldbLedger:
+    Type: AWS::QLDB::Ledger
+    Properties:
+      Name: qldb-bicycle-licence-sam
+      DeletionProtection: false
+      PermissionsMode: ALLOW_ALL
+      Tags:
+        -
+          Key: name
+          Value: qldb-bicycle-licence-sam

+  QldbTable:
+    Type: Custom::CreateQldbTable
+    DependsOn: QldbLedger
+    Properties:
+      ServiceToken: !Sub arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:${CreateQldbTable}
+      Version: 1.0

+  QldbIndex:
+    Type: Custom::qldbIndexes
+    DependsOn: QldbTable
+    Properties:
+      ServiceToken: !Sub arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:${CreateQldbIndex}
+      Version: 1.0

+{{< /codeblock >}}

+The `ServiceToken` is the ARN of the AWS Lambda function that CloudFormation invokes when you create, update or delete the stack.
+This Lambda function can be defined in the same template.
+The `QldbTable` logical name invokes the `CreateQldbTable` logical name which is defined below:

+{{< codeblock  "language-yaml" >}}
+  CreateQldbTable:
+    Type: AWS::Serverless::Function
+    Properties:
+      Handler: src/functions/createQldbTable.handler
+      Runtime: nodejs12.x
+      Environment:
+        Variables:
+          LEDGER_NAME: !Ref QldbLedger
+          LICENCE_TABLE_NAME: BicycleLicence
+      Policies:
+        - AWSLambdaBasicExecutionRole
+        - Version: 2012-10-17
+          Statement:
+            - Effect: Allow
+              Action:
+                - qldb:SendCommand
+              Resource: !Sub arn:aws:qldb:${AWS::Region}:${AWS::AccountId}:ledger/${QldbLedger}

+{{< /codeblock >}}

+{{< spacer >}}

+### Using Serverless Framework

+The [Serverless Framework](https://www.serverless.com/) is a popular open source framework for building serverless applications, that has a wide range of plugins available to extend its functionality.

+The serverless framework supports CloudFormation in a `resources` section.
+The following shows the similar approach for creating a QLDB ledger, table and index as used by AWS SAM.

 {{< codeblock  "language-yaml" >}}
 resources: